Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 Many cities have widely read local blogs, like Brokelyn in New York City or Popville in DC.
 These sites can be a great place to score a feature – and pick up a backlink in the process:

 Local bloggers and influencers are always on the lookout for opportunities to create great content.
-Consider gifting them your product or service to make it worth their while.
+Consider gifting them your product, service or similar to make it worth their while.
 By connecting with these influencers to do a feature on your business, you can get a terrific feature and pick up a backlink in the process.

 Collaborate With Local Experts